Wellwick/IVVR/README.md

 > DO NOT RUN STEAM IF YOU DON'T KNOW WHAT YOU ARE DOING!

 To boot Steam from the terminal type `steam`.
-Either provide your own personal login, or use the group account:
+Either provide your own personal login, or use the group account

-> Username: ivvrgrp

-> Password: r3a7itY#

 ## SteamVR additional information